Songfacts®: You can leave comments about the song at the bottom of the page.

 "Seasons in the Sun" is the story of a dying man, bidding farewell to loved ones who have shared his life.
 Shortly before Terry's recording came out, Jacques Brel retired, at the peak of his popularity.
 Fans around the world were stunned, but the composer would give no reason.
 Finally, the truth was revealed: after a quiet, six-year battle against cancer, Brel succumbed to the disease and died on October 9, 1978.

 Jacks' previous group, The Poppy Family, had a #2 Hot 100 hit with "Which Way You Goin' Billy?" in 1970, and also made #29 with "That's Where I Went Wrong" (both songs were written by Jacks).
-After "Seasons In The Sun" hit, he recorded anther Jacques Brel song with an English translation by Rod McKeuen: "If You Go Away."
+After "Seasons in the Sun" hit, he recorded anther Jacques Brel song with an English translation by Rod McKuen: "If You Go Away."
 This one has the the French title "Ne me quite pas," which literally translates as "Don't Leave Me."
 It hit #68 in the US.

-David Foster played piano on this song.
+A young David Foster played a bit of piano and did some engineering on this song.
 Foster, a fellow Canadian, has contributed to numerous hits as a songwriter, producer and musician.
 A sampling of his credits:

 - Producing the All-4-One "I Swear